guptaphalguni/.SCRIBE/.SCRIBE/README.md

 # .SCRIBE
-This extension changes url to pdf. hello hello my name is Phalguni
+This extension changes url to pdf. my name is Phalguni gupta